UPPMAX/R-python-julia-matlab-HPC/docs/python/GPU.rst

 Numba example
 -------------

-Numba is installed on both HPC2N and UPPMAX.
+Numba is installed on HPC2N.
 We also need numpy, so we are loading SciPy-bundle as we have done before:

 We are going to use the following program for testing (it was taken from https://linuxhint.com/gpu-programming-python/ but there are also many great examples at